7 Top Free And Paid Cache Plugins For WordPress (2025)

 Reasons to Use LiteSpeed Cache:

-• Cache Control Options: Has lots of cache controls like commenters, REST APIs, PHP resources, private cached URIs, and tons more.
+• It features numerous cache controls, including commenters, REST APIs, PHP resources, private cached URIs, and many more.

-• Media Optimization: The LSC plugin effectively uses image and media optimization features such as featured image preload, WebP, quality control, placeholders, lazy load, and more.
+• Effectively utilizes image and media optimization features, including image preload, WebP, quality control, placeholders, lazy loading, and more.

 QUIC.cloud is a CDN for LiteSpeed users.
 It’s the first CDN service that caches HTML at the CDN level.
 However, I don’t think QuiC.cloud is ideal, and I prefer Cloudflare’s APO over QUIC.cloud.